 As the only bariatric surgeons in the area, Dr. Scott Robbins, Dr. Brad Marker, Dr. Steven Fendley, FACS and Dr. Emily Cannon of Wiregrass Surgical are not general surgeons who “dabble” in bariatric surgery and weight loss solutions.
 They consider their work a vocational calling.

 Together,with Flowers Hospital, they maintain the accredited Metabolic and Weight Loss Surgery Center of Excellence — a nationally designated clinic that demonstrates their achievement of building and maintaining a program truly dedicated to excellence.

 - Dr. Scott Robbins established the bariatric surgery program at Flowers Hospital, and was the first in the area to perform the lap-band procedures.
 Most recently he brought the new, No. 1 non-surgical weight-loss balloon to the Wiregrass.
 He implanted the first balloon in the area on February 25, 2016, at Flowers Hospital.
 Dr. Robbins has served on the national council for advancements in bariatric surgery, and is a member of the American Society for Metabolic and Bariatric Surgery (ASMBS) and the Society of American Gastrointestinal Endoscopic Surgeons (SAGES).

-- Dr. Emily Cannon, is our newest bariatric specialist at Wiregrass Surgical and provides her patients with the care and compassion many of our patients have come to expect.
-Dr. Cannon brings to the table her skill as a surgeon and her ability to put her patients at ease.
-Together with her colleagues, Dr. Cannon seeks to help her patients achieve their weight loss goals with effective and low-risk solutions.
+- Dr. Emily Cannon provides her patients with the care and compassion many of our patients have come to expect.
+She brings to the table her advanced skillset as a surgeon, combined with an ability to put patients at ease.
+Dr. Cannon seeks to help her patients achieve their weight loss goals with effective and low-risk solutions.